TerenceChew/Data-Analytics/Case Study 1/Cylistic _Bike.md

 The data used is situated within a time span of 12 months, from November 2020 to October 2021 and is stored on Google Cloud Storage.

-Remark: The data is then converted from .csv format into tables in BigQuery's SQL workspace and is renamed as seen in the queries below.

 <h3> 2.2: Data preparation </h3>

+The data is converted from .csv format into tables saved in BigQuery's SQL workspace and is renamed as seen in the queries below.

 Create a proper new table to work with: